WebAssembly/design/Web.md

 [rejected](http://tc39.github.io/ecma262/#sec-rejectpromise) with a
 `WebAssembly.CompileError`.

-The `Promise<Response>` is used as the source of the bytes to compile.
+The resolved `Response` is used as the source of the bytes to compile.
 MIME type information is [`extracted`](https://fetch.spec.whatwg.org/#concept-header-extract-mime-type) from the `Response`, WebAssembly `source` data must have a MIME type of `application/wasm`,